 - Check the Device Manager to ensure the installation was successful.
 If you cannot find the Bluetooth adapter, then you need to install the adapter yourself.
 For this:

 - In the Device Manager, click on Action in the menu, and select “Scan for hardware changes”.
 Device Manager will then detect the Bluetooth hardware and install the necessary files.

 Bluetooth requires its support service to run correctly.
 If this particular service is out of order, you get issues like seeing your Bluetooth headphones not connecting issue.
 To restart this service, do the following:

 - First, go to Start, type Run in Search, and open the Run app.
 Type “services.msc” in the bar, and click “OK”.

 - When the Services window opens, scroll and find the “Bluetooth Support Service”.

 You can see options for the service on the left.
 Click on “Stop”, then on “Restart”.
-Try using Bluetooth again, and check if you still get that the Bluetooth headset detection failed.
-If the problem still there, there might be a problem with the hardware.
-In that case, you should consult a technician.
+Try using Bluetooth again, and check to see if the issue is resolved.
+If still, your Bluetooth is not working, there might be a problem with the hardware.
+In that case, you should consult a technician for Bluetooth troubleshooting.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.